mgsoyltd/WatchGarageDoor/README.md

 #  WatchGarageDoor

-**Version 0.9.9 (1)**
+**Version 1.0.0**

+## Garage doors in wrist

-With this application, can can control multiple garage doors from your wrist.
+With this application, you can conveniently control your garage doors from your wrist.
-This application is made for Apple Watch Series 4 and later.
+Made for Apple Watch Series 4 or later with WatchOS 6.2 or later and runs independently without a companion app on iOS.

-The requirement is that you own a third-party controller from  [OpenGarage](http://opengarage.io) which is setup and working.
-No other controllers are not supported!
+This application requires you to own a third-party [OpenGarage](http://opengarage.io) controller that is already setup and working.
+Other controllers are not supported!

+Works independently in your local Wifi network.
+Optionally can also be used from outside of your LAN utilizing a VPN connection of your iPhone (provided that your home router is set up to serve VPN connections to your LAN).

-### Features!
+### Features

-  - Control multiple OpenGarage controllers
+- Control multiple garage door controllers
-  - Oopen/Close garage door
+- Open and close the selected garage door
-  - Status log for open/close actions
+- Review status log for open/close actions
-  - Maintain settings of controllers
+- Maintain settings for controllers
+- Edit device list of controllers (move or delete)

 ## License & copyright